Article

 • CSRD mandates that sustainability reports undergo independent third-party assurance to verify the accuracy and reliability of the disclosed information.
 This aims to enhance trust and reliability in the reported data.

-• Sustainability disclosures must be integrated into the management report of the company, ensuring that ESG considerations are embedded in the core strategic management processes.
+• Sustainability disclosures must be integrated into the company's management report, ensuring that ESG considerations are embedded in the core strategic management processes.

-• Companies are required to regularly update their sustainability disclosures and continuously improve their reporting processes in line with evolving standards and stakeholder expectations.
+• Companies must regularly update their sustainability disclosures and improve their reporting processes per evolving standards and stakeholder expectations.

 How can KEY ESG help?